tykawano/tykawano/README.md

 - Hi, my name is Taiki Kawano and I am a 2nd year computer science student at Dalhousie University

--Take a look at what I've done!
+- Take a look at what I've done!